+Research Data Lifecycle.
 Based on: Green, Ann G., and Myron P. Gutmann.
 (2007) “Building Partnerships among Social Science Researchers, Institution-based Repositories, and Domain Specific Data Archives.”
 OCLC Systems and Services: International Digital Library Perspectives.
 23: 35-53. http://doi.org/10.1108/10650750710720757

-Your Research and the Data Lifecycle
+You and the Research Data Lifeycle

 - show solution